zhaozhen1002/Maskrcnn/README.md

 # Mask R-CNN for train your own dataset
 ## Introduction
-This is an Step-by-step tutorial of Mask R-CNN - How to train your own dataset on Python 3, Keras, and TensorFlow.Using [Mask R-CNN](https://arxiv.org/abs/1703.06870) based on https://github.com/matterport/Mask_RCNN.
+This is an Step-by-step tutorial of Mask R-CNN - How to train your own dataset on Python 3, Keras, and TensorFlow.Using [Mask R-CNN](https://arxiv.org/abs/1703.06870) based on https://github.com/matterport/Mask_RCNN.   [for 日本語](README_JP)

 The test demo is done at the following environment

 CUDA9.1